 Carl talks about his stretching program with Ellen

 Customized personal training to fit your needs.

-Two locations inside Loop 610.
-Private training near Memorial Park, plus a neighborhood gym on West Gray St. The gym is closed until April 2nd.
+Private training near Memorial Park.
 If you have any questions, please contact me.

 (1) Completely private personal training sessions with me, Ellen Rodriguez, at 550 Westcott Street, Suite 340, an office building near Memorial Park.
 The private office has strength training equipment, free weights, med and exercise balls, kettlebells, Bosu balance training, and a recumbent bicycle for your warm up/cool down.